 Generally speaking, a hybrid car is any car that uses more than one fuel source.
 Nowadays, however, we mainly use the term to describe cars that combine a gas-fueled internal combustion engine with a battery-driven electric motor.
-Until recently such hybrid electric vehicles (or HEVs) were relatively rare, but the success of the Toyota Prius has raised public awareness of these gas-saving vehicles and spawned a number of similar cars from manufacturers such as Honda (the Honda Insight) and Ford (the Ford Fusion Hybrid).
-In fact, these fuel efficient vehicles are one of the most rapidly growing segments within the auto industry.
-They help us achieve the ideal of green driving.
+Until the early 1990s such hybrid electric vehicles (or HEVs) were relatively rare, but the success of the Toyota Priusraised public awareness of these gas-saving vehicles and spawned a number of similar cars from manufacturers such as Honda (the Honda Insight) and Ford (the Ford Fusion Hybrid).
+Fuel-efficient vehicles are a rapidly growing segment within the auto industry and help us achieve the ideal of green driving.

-1900: The Lohner-Porsche Elektromobil makes it debut at the Paris Exposition.
-Although initially a purely electric vehicle, designer Ferdinand Porsche soon added an internal combustion engine to recharge the batteries, making it the first hybrid electric vehicle.
+1900: The Lohner-Porsche Elektromobil makes its debut at the Paris Exposition.
+Although initially a purely electric vehicle, designer Ferdinand Porsche added an internal combustion engine to recharge the batteries, making it the first hybrid electric vehicle.

-1917: Woods Motor Company introduces the Woods Dual Power, a hybrid electric vehicle with a 4-cylinder internal combustion engine.
-The Dual Power had a top speed of around 35 miles per hour (56.3 kilometers per hour).
+1916: Woods Motor Vehicle Company introduces the Woods Dual Power, a hybrid electric vehicle with a 4-cylinder internal combustion engine.
+The Dual Power had a top speed of around 35 mph (56.3 k/ph).
 It was not a success.

 1989: Audi demonstrates the experimental Audi Duo.
 It combines a 12-horsepower electric motor with a 139-horsepower internal combustion engine.
 Audi develops further generations of the Duo over much of the following decade.